adafruit/Adafruit_Learning_System_Guides/Monster_M4sk_Watching_You/README.md

 please support Adafruit and open-source hardware by purchasing products from [Adafruit](https://www.adafruit.com)!

-MIT license, project and code by Timothy Weber
+MIT license, project and sensor code by Timothy Weber.
+M4_Eyes by Phil Burgess for Adafruit Industries

 All text above, and the splash screen below must be included in any redistribution